 Expanded remigration assistance to third-country nationals

-Have you been forced to flee Ukraine but do not have Ukrainian citizenship?
-Refugees who resided in Ukraine on the basis of a temporary residence permit and were registered with the municipality in the Basic Registration of Persons (BRP) before July 19, 2022, can make use of remigration assistance from the Repatriation & Departure Service (DT&V) starting November 15, 2022.
+If you have been forced to flee Ukraine but do not have Ukrainian citizenship, refugees who resided in Ukraine on the basis of a temporary residence permit and were registered with the municipality in the Dutch population register (BRP) before 19 July 2022, can make use of remigration assistance from the Repatriation & Departure Service (DT&V) starting 15 November 2022.
 This will allow you to travel back to your country of origin or another country outside the European Union.
-The support includes an amount of €5000 per person, if you travel back before December 31, 2022.
+The support includes an amount of €5000 per person, if you travel back before 31 December 2022.

 Remigration assistance DT&V

-The Dutch government has determined that refugees who resided in Ukraine on the basis of a temporary residence permit will no longer be covered by the Temporary Protection Directive as of March 4, 2023.
-DTundefinedV is offering more extensive remigration assistance than normal.
-If you meet the conditions and apply before Feb.
-1, 2023, you will receive:
+The Dutch government has determined that refugees who resided in Ukraine on the basis of a temporary residence permit will no longer be covered by the Temporary Protection Directive as of 4 March 2023.
+DT&V is offering more extensive remigration assistance than normal.
+If you meet the conditions and apply before 1 February 2023, you will receive:

 Advice and information on remigration;